BiDAlab/mEBAL2/README.md

 mEBAL2 was introduced in [arXiv technical report](https://arxiv.org/abs/2309.07880v1) and is currently under consideration at the “Pattern Recognition Letters”.

-mEBAL2 has improved previous databases in terms of sample numbers in eyeblink and cognitive information.
+mEBAL2 has improved previous databases in terms of sample numbers in eye blink and cognitive information.
 In particular, **three different sensors** are simultaneously considered: **Near Infrared (NIR)** and **RGB cameras** to capture face gestures, also an **Electroencephalography (EEG)** band to capture the cognitive activity of the user and eyeblink events.

 Also, this new version of mEBAL comes with significant improvements: